 Site Action/Task description Expected Outcome Timescale Progress Teal Close (allocated for 830 homes).
 No action required.
 On-going.
 Site is currently under construction for 807 homes.
 North of Papplewick Lane (allocated for up to 300 homes).
 No action required.
 On-going.
-Site is currently under construction for 255 homes.
-Full planning application for an additional 30 homes granted March 2024 subject to a s106 agreement.
-However, the application for access submitted to ADC refused April 2024.
+Site has completed construction for 273 homes.
+Full planning application for an additional 30 homes granted January 2025.
 Top Wighay Farm (allocated for 1,000 homes).
 No action required.
-Reserved matters approval.
 On-going.
 Accelerated Construction Funding secured for access improvements to the site.
-Two new junctions from the A611 are currently under construction.
+Two new junctions from the A611 have completed construction.
 Outline planning permission for 805 homes, 49,500 sq. m of B1 and B8, local centre and primary school and associated infrastructure granted in March 2022.
-Reserved matters application
+Reserved matters for 763 homes approved in October 2024.

-Site Action/Task description Expected Outcome Timescale Progress received in December 2023.
 H1 Rolleston Drive (allocated for 140 homes).
-Support Jigsaw Homes in identifying a new developer for the site.
+No action required.
 On-going.
-Site was currently under construction for 131 modular homes.
-However, developer went into administration so construction is paused.
+Site has resumed construction for 131 modular homes after pausing construction for

+Site Action/Task description Expected Outcome Timescale Progress over a year due to a change in developer.
 H2 Brookfields Garden Centre (allocated for 90 homes).
 Regular dialogue with landowner/ developer.
 Assess future intentions for the site in light of change of owner.
 On-going.
 Outline permission for up to 32 homes on part of the site (phase 1) lapsed in March 2023.
 No planning application received since.
 H3 Willow Farm (allocated for 110 homes).
 Regular dialogue with landowner/ developer.
-Planning application for remainder part of the site.
+Planning application for part of site.
 On-going.
-Full planning application for 24 homes on part of the site Granted permission in April 2023.
+Full planning application for 24 homes on part of the site granted permission in April 2023.
+No planning application received for the remainder of the site.
 H4 Linden Grove (allocated for 115 homes).
 No action required.
 Ongoing.
 Site is currently under construction for 120 homes.
 H5 Lodge Farm Lane (allocated for 150 homes) Secure education contributions (see Infrastructure below for education contribution).
 Sign off s106.
 Planning application Ongoing.
 Resolution to grant outline planning application for up to 148 homes in August 2019 subject to the signing of s106.
 H6 Spring Lane (allocated for 150 homes).
 No action required.
 Site completed.
-H7 Howbeck Road/ No action required.
-Decision notice On-going.
-Majority of the site is currently
+H7 Howbeck Road/ Mapperley Plains (allocated for 205 homes).
+No action required.
+On-going.
+Majority of the site has completed construction for 164 homes.
+Planning permission